RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 As before change machine names to those assigned to you.

-Now ansible will include all variables defined in *$WORK_DIR/group_vars/dev/* for the servers listed, each time the playbook is run.
+Now Ansible will include all variables defined in *$WORK_DIR/group_vars/dev/* for the servers listed, each time the playbook is run.

 Finally let's encrypt the vault file.
 In the prompt write: